The Middle (Jimmy Eat World song): Release and commercial performance

-"The Middle" was the most played song on radio in Canada in 2002.
+Reception

 Pitchfork Media named the track number 165 on its list of the top 500 tracks of the 2000s.
 Reviewer Mark Richardson wrote of the track: "And if your band delivers that message of hope with the kind of power-pop chorus hook that gives the best couple of Weezer songs a run for their money, you've accomplished something."
 In 2012, The A.V.
-Club published an article entitled, "How Jimmy Eat World's 'The Middle' Became the Best Song for a Bad Time", with Jason Heller noting, "'The Middle' wasn't a sellout.
+Club published an article entitled "How Jimmy Eat World's 'The Middle' Became the Best Song for a Bad Time", with Jason Heller noting, "'The Middle' wasn't a sellout.
 It was a return to form, one made by a band that had a lot more wisdom, scars, and songwriting talent than it did seven years prior—and a band that was in a position where do or die looked like the only options."

 Critics compared Kelly Clarkson's single "Heartbeat Song" (2015) to "The Middle" due to a notable similarity between the melodies of the songs' verses, as well as their choruses.
 In his review for Idolator, Bradley Stern observed both songs' similitude.
 Hunter Hauk of The Dallas Morning News also remarked of the two songs' similarities, but was ambivalent about "Heartbeat Song"'s lack of innovation as compared to Clarkson's previous lead singles.